 According to the Occupational Physical Assessment Test, some of the fighting forces have gotten fat as the Army reports that about 17 percent of its soldiers are obese.
 This rate has risen (from 13 percent) from the previous year and is about half the overall obesity rate of all U.S. civilians.
 Clearly, the leaders of the Army feel these numbers are going the wrong way and they plan on doing something about this.

 The report noted that change could come as soon as 2018.
 If adopted, the ACRT would complement or replace the current fitness test in the next few years.
 “The proposed test is part of a move toward a more comprehensive approach to training and maintaining the Army’s 1 million soldiers.
-It comes amid high demands on the Army world-wide, shrinking pool of people eligible for military service and a shift in the civilian fitness industry (such as CrossFit) toward free-weight and functional training.”
+It comes amid high demands on the Army world-wide, a shrinking pool of people eligible for military service and a shift in the civilian fitness industry (such as CrossFit) toward free-weight and functional training.”